Hrmn-07/lenslocked/README.md

 docker compose stop     //to stop running instances of docker

-docker compose exec -it db psql -U baloo -d lenslocked  //to execute the psql binary inside docker so that we can write sql queries right inside the terminal.
+docker exec -it lenslocked-db-1 /usr/bin/psql -U baloo -d lenslocked  //to execute the psql binary inside
+// docker so that we can write sql queries right inside the terminal.
 Remember that '-it' is two commands combined.